 The Florida Diagnostic and Learning Resources System (FDLRS) is a discretionary project of the Florida Department of Education (FLDOE) Bureau of Exceptional Education and Student Services (BEESS).
 BEESS directly supports the FLDOE's Guiding Principles and Strategic Initiatives.

 The FDLRS Associate Centers provide an array of instructional and technical support services to school district Exceptional Student Education programs statewide.
-The four central functions of each FDLRS Associate Center are Child Find, Parent Services, Human Resource Development, and Technology.
+The four central functions of each FDLRS Associate Center are Child Find, Family Services, Human Resource Development, and Technology.
 FDLRS includes 19 Associate Centers that serve Florida's sixty-seven school districts.
 These centers collaborate with districts, agency and support personnel, administrators, and students with exceptionalities.
 Funding also supports implementation of the BEESS Portal to Professional Development Alternatives (PDA).
 PDA online courses are designed to provide Florida teachers with widely available, easily accessible opportunities to increase their skills in the area of exceptional student education.

 FDLRS Child Find, in coordination with the school districts, locates children who are potentially eligible for services under the Individuals with Disabilities Act (IDEA) and links them with needed services.
 Child Find services help to promote general public awareness of programs and services available for young children who have or are at risk of developing disabilities.
 Service coordination for diagnostic screening, placement, training, and support is also provided.